 Fibroids and cysts

-Your doctor may recommend a few different treatment options if you have uterine fibroids or cysts:
+Your doctor may recommend a few different treatment options if you have uterine fibroids or cysts.
+These can include:

-- Intrauterine device (IUD): An IUD is a form of birth control and can help relieve heavy periods.
+- Intrauterine device (IUD).
+An IUD is a form of birth control that can help relieve heavy periods.
 However, it won’t shrink fibroids.

-- Gonadotropin-releasing hormone agonists: These are medications that can help treat fibroids.
-They block estrogen and progesterone, and they put you into a temporary postmenopausal state, which stops the fibroids from growing and can cause them to shrink.
+- Gonadotropin-releasing hormone agonists.
+These are medications that can help treat fibroids.
+They block estrogen and progesterone and put you into a temporary postmenopausal state.
+This stops the fibroids from growing and can make them shrink.
 Your doctor may use this treatment to help prepare you for surgery.

 If you’re feeling stressed because you’re overcommitted, ask for help.
 Finding the time to relax is important to your health, so don’t feel bad about saying no to additional projects or responsibilities.